Private Full Day Tour to Easter Island

 Stop 4

-the first platform or "ahu" (ancestral cemetery) restored with the only 7 statues inland facing the sea remembering a beautiful legend of oral tradition known as "the 7 explorers".
+The first platform or "ahu" (ancestral cemetery) restored with the only 7 statues inside that look towards the sea, recalling a beautiful legend of the oral tradition known as "the 7 explorers".

 5

-Crater with the largest perimeter of the entire island and a majestic view of the hangaroa fire.
+Crater with the largest perimeter on the entire island and a majestic view of the Hangaroa fire.

 6